Skip to content

 Pre-requisites

-2. Accops HyWorks Session Host Server (Session Host Agent and Monitoring Service is running)
+2. Accops HyWorks Session Host Server (Session Host Agent and Monitoring Service are running)

-3. Appropriate ports are configured to enable communication between session host and controller servers.
+3. Appropriate ports are configured to enable communication between the session host and the controller servers.

 Add Shared Session Host

-Follow the below steps to add Microsoft Windows or Linux server with as shared session host:
+Follow the steps below to add a Microsoft Windows or Linux server as a shared session host:

 1. Go to VDI > Session Servers > Servers.